Causes To Get Behind

 This is incredibly simple.
 Just ban the wretched things, or, if you believe in a free market, help make them completely socially unacceptable*.
 The environmental damage and animal suffering they cause is horrendous, to say nothing about the cost of putting out the fires they cause.

 What a national disgrace our rivers are.
 They are disgusting.
 We need to monitor water quality properly and hit polluters with massive penalties.
 At the moment, water companies seem to think the fines they're paying are just a cost of doing business.
 If they start getting hammered they might reduce dividends and massively increase infrastructure spend.
-If the Environment Agency was properly funded it might actually investigate the thousands of complaints it receives annually about farmers polluting watercourses with slurry and phosphate run-off.
+If the Environment Agency was properly funded it might actually investigate the thousands of complaints it receives annually about water companies pouring sewage into rivers and the sea and farmers polluting watercourses with slurry and phosphate run-off.

 We've been banging on about neonicotinoids for years.
 They should be banned absolutely, with no derogations.
 Period (and this includes use as flea treatments for pets).
 This has wide reaching implications for many farmers, I know, but we have to move on this ASAP, even if it means temporarily lower yields on some crops like sugar beet or even giving others up completely.